-Earlier that evening, police discovered Chambers had had an argument with Mr Murray which led to him being stabbed.
+Earlier that evening, Chambers had had an argument with the man, which led to him being stabbed.

-A media appeal was launched to trace the identity of the driver who took Mr Murray to hospital.
+A media appeal was launched to trace the identity of the driver who took the victim to hospital.

 Senior investigating officer, Detective Chief Inspector Phil Rickells, said: "This case was initially difficult for officers due to the lack of information available and the serious condition of the victim.